yuminglong318/Org-Classification-GPT3.5/README.md

 $ python app.py

-$ API Endpoint
+# API Endpoint

 localhost:5000/api/org/category/gpt/v0

-the body part of the request should be in json format
+The body part of the request should be in json format

 {
-  "title": /<title/>,
+  "title": /<title/> ,
   "description": /<description/>
 }